sumitrasankar75/RecSys/README.md

  schema_features - schema object (text file) necessary to train and evaluate the models

- results - A text file to save the GRU model results
+ Task_1_results.txt - A text file to save the GRU model results